(Updated March 2023)

 Hoi An tailors are famous throughout Vietnam.
-But for anyone rushing here expecting to get a Savile Row experience, think again.
-Tailors in Hoi An are not Savile Row tailors but then again neither are the prices.
-So even though they don’t have the expertise of a highly trained London tailor, Hoi An tailors can still be pretty good – if you choose the right one.
+However, if you are rushing to this tailoring capital of cloth, expecting to get a Savile Row experience, think again.
+Tailors in Hoi An do not have the qualifications and experience of a highly trained London garment maker – but they are still pretty good – if you choose the right one.

-But really, whether you end up with a men’s suit that bedazzles or a suit with flies so high it’s impossible to pee, what the heck?
-Getting clothes tailored in Hoi An is fun.
+Though really, whether you end up with a men’s suit that bedazzles or a men’s suit with flies so high it’s impossible to pee, what the heck?
+Getting an outfit tailor-made in Hoi An is not only cheap, it is one of the best things you can do.
 It’s something we recommend.
-Where else in the world can you get a custom-made suit for 100 USD (2,500,000 VND)?
+Where else in the world can you get a bespoke suit in beautiful fabric for 100 USD or a custom-made fitted dress for 35 USD?

 How Do You Choose a Tailor in Hoi An?